arkency/posts/posts/2023-01-11-how-to-build-calendar-read-model-for-bi-temporal-events.md

   end
 end
 ```
-### Handle new price set

-On the `PriceSet` event, we run a handler to update our read model.
-This is described in the configuration part.
 The `AddPriceToCatalog` handler adds new price entries to the catalog and sorts them by date to keep them in order.

 ```ruby